Baptistemontan/leptos_i18n/README.md

 }
 ```

-Fallback can omit the `count` key.
+If a plural is a fallback it can omit the `count` key in a map or with only supply the value: `["fallback value"]`

 ### Namespaces